 It became so blown out of proportion, that clarification articles started popping up everywhere, until finally, those of us still sane realized that…

-You don't guest post for links.
-You guest post for traffic.
+You don’t guest post for links.
+You guest post for traffic and authority.

 And now, four months later, guest posting as a strategy to get traffic is still very much alive and kicking.